 Step 1: Mark your target

-One of the most effective decision-making strategies for a good decision maker is to keep an eye on your goals.
-It only identifies the purpose of your decision, and what exactly is the solution to solve it?
+One of the most effective decision-making strategies for a good decision-maker is to keep an eye on your goals.
+It only identifies the purpose of your decision, and what exactly is the solution to solve it.
 And why this problem needs to be solved?

 Deciding what matters most to you will help you make better decisions.
-When you know the reason for making a specific decision, it will stay well with it, and serve it to protect you as a good decision-maker.
+When you know the reason for making a specific decision, it will stay well with it, and serve to protect you as a good decision-maker.

 Step 2: Collect information for picking up your options

-When making good decisions, it is best to collect information related to the problem directly as a good decision-maker.
+When making good decisions, it is best to collect information related to the problem directly from a good decision-maker.
 This task will help you better understand what you need to do to solve the problem and help create ideas for possible solutions.